robintheswede/dynamicsnav/README.md

 # dynamicsnav
-This repository contain my templates fordeploting NAV on Azure RM
+This repository contain templates for deploying NAV on Azure RM.
+By MS Dynamics NAV partners, for all MS partners (even CSP:s might find this useful).

+PS: No support or warranty can be promised